gpongelli/pgadmin4-docker-arm/README.md

 Credits for the starting structure of this project goes to [FlorianASchroeder](https://github.com/FlorianASchroeder/pgadmin4-docker).

-Starting from that project, I've added the gihub actions to build docker image for Raspberry's armv7 architecture.
+Starting from that project, I've added the github actions to build docker image for Raspberry's armv7 architecture.

 ## Tags